np-guard/cloud-resource-collector/README.md

   -region value
         cloud region from which to collect resources -resource-group string
-        resource group id from which to collect resources
+        resource group id or name from which to collect resources

 ```
 * Value of `-provider` must be either `ibm` or `aws`